Drekith/Dashboard/README.md

 - Use the **Gauge style** dropdown in the header to swap between the built-in palettes (neo, contrast, mono) without restarting the app.
 - The assist sidebar now focuses on navigation, ambient temperature, battery, and indicator/door status chips, removing unused mock items like radio, drive mode, and altitude displays.
 - Open the **Settings** tab to confirm which data providers are active and flip the layout to swap gauge order.
+- The **Layout Editor** tab offers presets (standard, swapped, vertical stack) plus visibility toggles for the assist cards and status chips so you can tailor the dashboard footprint.
 - Use the **Theme Editor** tab to pick custom colors (track, glow, accent, accent alt, text), name the palette, and apply it live to both gauges.
 Custom palettes are added to the style dropdown for reuse.